tstirtz/hangry/README.md

-# hangry
+# Hangry
 Full stack web application that helps you decide what restaurant to eat at.

-Still in development
+Application still in development